hugolee003/blogify/README.md

 - [x] A blog can be in two states; draft and published

-- [x] Logged in and not logged in users should be able to get a list of published blogs created
+- [x] Logged-in and not logged-in users should be able to get a list of published blogs created

 - [x] Logged in and not logged in users should be able to to get a published blog